-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Neil Patrick Harris and David Burtka

-The "How I Met Your Mother" star (pretends to?) reads a Christmas to his two kids, as he wears a Santa hat and his young ones sport festive holiday garb.
+The "How I Met Your Mother" star reads a Christmas book to his two kids as he wears a Santa hat and his young ones sport festive holiday garb.
 He captioned the post with "#HowWeFamily."

 Photo: